elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 civilian population, we will be able to depend more on the power of patriotism, civil duty, and volunteerism.
 A person with even basic military education will be more willing than a 30 year old who has never shot a gun before.

 This training will not be as strict as the army and military is at the moment.
-I am strongly against force, so things like being forced to get a haircut, cost-savings on living quarters, and drill sargents are a big no. People should not be scared of the training, but rather take it calmly.
+I am strongly against force, so things like being forced to get a haircut, cost-savings on living quarters, and drill sargent's are a big no. People should not be scared of the training, but rather take it calmly.
 The entire course should be able to be completed in 3 months, there should be lots of free time mixed in so that people don't lose their minds.
 Since the program can be completed in 3 months, an extra 2 weeks of bonus or specialized education should be added for people who completed the education on time while the people who lagged behind, can catch up on their basics.
 This is perfect because a) does not stop the progress of fast learners b) gives slower people more time to learn.